aws-samples/aws-do-eks/Container-Root/eks/deployment/csi/efs/README.md

     We need to provide the s3 bucket in this yaml file where the model needs to saved.

 - Clean up

-    The `delete.sh` script will delete the test pod and the persistent volume.
-This will also clean up the CSI driver.
-But this will not delete the EFS volume.
+    The `./efs-test-delete.sh` script deletes the test pod and pvc, and releases the persistent volume so it can be bound to other claims.
+    The `./delete.sh` remove the EFS CSI driver from the cluster, but it will not delete the EFS volume.
+    If you wish to delete the EFS volume, execute `./efs-delete.sh`.